The Vermont Statutes Online

 (G) an individual who is volunteering at the nursing home or residential care facility without compensation and has received appropriate training regarding the explanation of advance directives; or

-(H) a clinician, as long as the clinician is not employed by the nursing home or residential care facility at the time of the explanation.
+(H) a clinician, provided the clinician is not employed by the nursing home or residential care facility at the time of the explanation.

 (2) It is the intent of this subsection to ensure that residents of nursing homes and residential care facilities are willingly and voluntarily executing advance directives.